 - It takes time to fill out a form.
 If we have to fill out too many form fields, the cost of time may outweigh the perceived benefit of what we will receive from filling out the form.

 - A long form looks like hard work.
 Even if a form only contains 4 fields, we can perceive it as being too much work.
 If the perceived value of what hides behind the form is less than the perceived effort involved in completing it, we will not fill it out.
+Users hate having to work hard; the keys to a good user experience are clarity and ease of use.

 When you're creating your form, ask yourself how much time your ideal customer would be willing to spend filling it out.
 Ask yourself how many form fields would seem like too many.
 Then make any necessary changes keeping in mind the fact that you already know the value of what lies behind your form — but your customers don't.
 Less is more.